kwinsch/historify/docs/historify.1.md

 : Add a data category with specified path for organizing content within the repository.
 The *data_path* can be a relative path within the repository or an absolute path to an external location.
 Updates configuration and database to track the new category.
 At least one category must be present to start tracking files.

 **start|closing** [*repo_path*]
 : Signs the `db/seed.bin` in case of a new repo or the latest `db/changelog-YYYY-MM-DD.csv` file.
-On successfull signing, the first|next `db/changelog-YYYY-MM-DD.csv` file is created.
+On successful signing, the first|next `db/changelog-YYYY-MM-DD.csv` file is created.
 The command issues an implicit prior `verify`.
-A new file can not be created without prior closing (sigining) the last open file.
+A new file can not be created without prior closing (signing) the last open file.
 Logs a `closing` transaction to the new changelog with the hash of the last seed or changelog file, closing the chain.
 The signature is placed in the same folder as the original file with a `.minisig` extension.

 **scan** [*repo_path*]
 : Scan the repository's data categories for file changes.
 Logs changes (`new`, `move`, `deleted`, `duplicate`) with cryptographic hashes to the latest open changelog file, where a file can produce multiple changelog entries (e.g. `new` and `duplicate`).

 **verify** [*repo_path*] [`--full-chain`]
 : Verify the integrity of change logs.
 By default, verifies from the latest signed changelog forward.
 With `--full-chain`, verifies the entire chain of logs including available signatures.
 Checks signatures and hash chain integrity.
 Implies a prior implicit `check-config`.
-Rebuids the sqlite database automatically if a corruption is detected from the full-chain.
+Rebuilds the integrity CSV automatically if a corruption is detected from the full-chain.

 **status** [*repo_path*] [`--category` *category*]
 : Display the current repository status, showing counts of tracked files, recent changes, and signature status.
 Clearly indicates whether categories are internal (within repository) or external (absolute paths).
 If `--category` is specified, limits output to the given category.